-4. Overview of Indian retail market
+7 Overview of Indian retail market

 The Indian retail industry has become one of the most dynamic and fast-paced industries as a result of the entry of enterprises with unique business strategies.
-It accounts for more than 10% of the country's GDP and employs roughly 8% of the workforce20.
-India is the world's fourth largest retail destination, ranking 63rd in the World Bank's Ease of Doing Business 2020 report, up 14 places from last year.
+It accounts for more than 10% of the country's GDP and employs roughly 8% of the workforce19.
+India is the world's fifth largest retail destination, ranking 63rd in the World Bank's Ease of Doing Business 2020 report, up 14 places from the previous year.